Only 3 percent of these prizes have gone to women since 1901.

 It’s a political job, not a scientific one.

-Nineteen months in, Trump has nominated a candidate to fill the empty science adviser position.
+Almost two years in, Trump finally has a science adviser in position.
 History demonstrates that the role is at least as political as it is scientific.

 Alexandria Ocasio-Cortez at a California fundraiser in August.